Frequently Asked Questions

 Question: What is the student schedule for AFROTC?

-For freshman joining the program, you will have ARSC 059 - Leadership Lab, ARSC100 - The USAF Today I, and physical training.
+All cadets will have ARSC 059 - Leadership Lab, an ARSC Air Science class (or two), and physical training.
 Those attending UMD will attend two physical training sessions per week and our crosstown students will attend one per week.
-A schedule with options for freshman students can be found here :
+A schedule with options for freshman students can be found here.

-Question: What is Field Training and when do I go?
+Question: What is Leadership Evaluation and Development (LEAD) and when do I go?

-AFROTC cadets participate in a four-week training program during the summer after their sophomore year.
+AFROTC cadets participate in a three-week training program during the summer after their LEAD training preparation year.
 This is our equivalent to boot camp.
-You will spend your first two years in the AFROTC program preparing for Field Training.
-Field Training takes place at Maxwell Air Force Base in Montgomery, Alabama.
-While at Field Training, you will receive weapons familiarization, physical training, officer training, career orientation, survival training, and familiarization of organizations within an Air Force base.
+You will spend your first year or two in the AFROTC program preparing for LEAD Training.
+LEAD Training takes place at Maxwell Air Force Base in Montgomery, Alabama.
+While at LEAD Training, you will receive weapons familiarization, physical training, officer training, career orientation, survival training, and familiarization of organizations within an Air Force base.